alexbelgium/hassio-addons/portainer_agent/README.md

 ---

 The Portainer Agent is a workaround for a Docker API limitation when using the Docker API to manage a Docker environment.
 The user interactions with specific resources (containers, networks, volumes and images) are limited to those available on the node targeted by the Docker API request.

+This container is based on the official docker image (https://github.com/portainer/agent) and modified using @homecentr logic (https://github.com/homecentr/docker-portainer-agent) to use in the homeassistant base images.

 ## WARNING